engineersftw/website/README.md

 3. You can now visit the local development site at [http://localhost:3000](http://localhost:3000).

 4. The Admin panel is accessible at [http://localhost:3000/admin](http://localhost:3000/admin).
-The admin login email is `admin@engineers.sg` and the default password is `password`.
+The admin login email is `admin@engineers.sg` and the default password is `password1234`.

 5. To stop the dev server, just press `ctrl` + `c` on your keyboard to stop the foreman process.